focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ CRLF:
+    + Get rid of crlf notes
+    + Show a warning when a CRLF file is loaded, then dismiss on save
 + Create new files
 + Colors
 + Be able to override fonts